FORTH

 the upper limit of the forth writeable memory space,

-stack-space and other space-areas are often allocated
+DICTLIMITmust be below this line.stack-space and other space-areas are often allocated

-above DICTLIMIT upto this constant.
+DICTLIMITupto this constant.

-DICTFENCE is the lower end of the writeable dictionary
+DICTFENCEis the lower end of the writeable dictionary |

 |